Skip to Content

 No matter where you are coming from, visiting Hill of Crosses will be a day trip in itself.
 Ideally, you should plan to make a stop here on your way to or from the seaside.
 If you are touring the Baltic States, Hill of Crosses is an excellent stop when driving between Vilnius and Riga.

 While it is possible to visit the Hill of Crosses by public transport, I don’t recommend it because it will take you forever.
-Car rental is not expensive in Lithuania (you can find great deals for car rental here) and tour prices are very reasonable too (see further).
-If you don’t have a car, the best way to visit Hill of Crosses is by taking an organized tour.
-Below, are some of the best options.
+Car rental is not expensive in Lithuania (you can find great deals for car rental on this website) and tour prices are very reasonable too (see further).

 Good to know: While a bit in the middle of nowhere, Hill of Crosses is also about halfway between Latvia’s capital city Riga and some of the biggest towns in Lithuania, so it can easily be included in any Baltics itinerary.